ImaWalkerr/Git-test/README.md

-#Demo
+# Demo

 Some description.

 Some more description.

-##Subheader
+## Subheader

-Let's write something interesting for the test!g
+Let's write something interesting for the test!

+## Local development - testing

+1.Open index.html in your browser.